Developing Talent and Promoting Diversity

 Work-Life Balance Support Programs

-Under a program to help employees balance work and childcare responsibilities, shortened working hours can be received from 10 weeks before childbirth until the child starts elementary school.
-Eligible employees can also use flextime from the time that pregnancy is determined until the child reaches sixth grade.
-Starting April 2019, the period during which paid parental leave can be obtained was extended to within one year after child birth.
-Childcare leave can be obtained until the child reaches age two.* The rate of women returning to work after prenatal/postnatal leave and childcare leave in fiscal 2019 remained at 100% from the previous year.
+Under a program to help employees balance work and childcare responsibilities, eligible employees can use shortened working hours from 10 weeks before childbirth until the child starts elementary school, ＊1 and can also use flextime from the time that pregnancy is determined until the child reaches sixth grade.
+Paid parental leave is available from birth until the infant reaches age one.
+Tokuyama provides eligible employees and their managers with paid parental leave information to facilitate the use of leave.
+Childcare leave is also available until the infant reaches age two, ＊2 and 23 employees took the leave in fiscal 2020, including one male employee.

 Employees can also take family care leave for up to two years (legal requirement: 93 days in total) for each family member requiring care.
 With family care time off (unpaid), regardless of the number of care recipients, it is possible to take off two days a week (legal requirement: five days a year).